eigbejosh1234/Brute-Force-Attack-Investigation-Using-Splunk-Real-Alert-Triggered-Scenario-/README.md

 **5** Account Name---USER: This means the logon attempt was done on the user computer **MASTERJOETECH**

-From the investigation gathered, i discovered that the logon failure was done on my window os which i named MASTERJOETECH.
-Further more, the source IP that performed the failed login was my local host **127.0.0.1.** Because i typed a wrong password.  **Logon_type 2.**
+From the investigation gathered, i discovered that the logon failure was done on my window OS, which i named **MASTERJOETECH.** Further more, the source IP that performed the failed login was my local host **127.0.0.1.** That happened because i typed a wrong password.  **Logon_type 2.**

 I investigated the 6 failed logon and i discovered that the results were all the same.

 **Conclussion** <br>
-The the USER which is me at timesamp 02/19/2026 11.04.08.173am to 02/19/2026 11:04:26.303AM i tried to login into computer named MASTERJOETECH 6 times couldnt get access due to **REASONS** wrong password.
+The USER which is me, at timesamp 02/19/2026 11.04.08.173am to 02/19/2026 11:04:26.303AM tried to login into computer named **MASTERJOETECH** 6 times, couldnt get access due to **REASONS wrong password.**

 **TO SOLIDIFY MY INVESTIGATIONS** <br>
-I need to confirm if there was a successful login after the 6 attempted failed logons.
+I need to confirm if there were successful login after the 6 attempted failed logons.
 On my search box i run the below: <br>
 index=* EventCode=4624 Account_Name="USER"

 <img width="584" height="285" alt="image" src="https://github.com/user-attachments/assets/8576bf13-7554-4d2d-8ce9-3c7920c76c91" />